johnnymac854/soundcloud-playlist/README.md

 ### Logging

 Check the `app.log` file (if logging to a file is configured) for detailed error messages and stack traces to assist in debugging.

 ---

+## License

+This project is licensed under the [MIT License](LICENSE).

+---

+## Acknowledgments

+- **SoundCloud API:** For providing the necessary endpoints to interact with playlists.
+- **Python Community:** For the extensive libraries and tools that make projects like this possible.
+- **OpenAI:** For assisting in the development and structuring of this project.

+---

+**Disclaimer:** This tool is intended for personal use.
+Ensure that you have the right to duplicate any playlists and that your actions comply with SoundCloud's [Terms of Service](https://soundcloud.com/terms-of-use) and [Developer Guidelines](https://developers.soundcloud.com/docs/api/guide).

+---

+*Happy playlist duplicating! 🎶*

+---